 Montenegro: President Milo Djukanovic nominates Zdravko Krivokapic to form a government.

 Paraguay: It is announced that Benigno López will step down as finance minister.
 Also, Federico González is to replace Antonio Rivas Palacios as foreign minister; he is sworn in October 13.
+On October 29 Oscar Llamosas is named finance minister.

 Russia: Aleksandr Tsybulsky takes office as governor of Arkhangelsk oblast.